-In another study, the standard deviation from the mean percentage of excess weight loss among the surgeons was found to be +/- 19% (Gagner, Deitel, Erickson, & Crosby, 2013)
+In another study, the standard deviation from the mean percentage of excess weight loss among the surgeons was found to be +/- 19%.

 Studies have shown that gastric leak after surgery occurs more with some surgeons than the others.
-Aurora et al. in a systematic review of 48,880 patients found that the risk of gastric leak after gastric sleeve was 2.4%.
-The best gastric sleeve surgeon had a leak rate of 0%, while the worst doctor had a leak rate of 7% (Aurora, Khaitan, & Saber, 2012).
+In a systematic review of 4,880 patients found that the risk of gastric leak after gastric sleeve was 2.4%.
+The best gastric sleeve surgeon had a leak rate of 0%, while the worst doctor had a leak rate of 7%.

 The interpretation of this is that if the best gastric sleeve surgeon performed gastric sleeve surgery on 100 people, none of them would develop a gastric leak as a complication, but the worst doctor will have seven out of hundred patients developing a gastric leak.
 This is highly significant considering the consequences of this most feared complication.
 Thus, always find out about the past records of a gastric sleeve surgeon before you choose one.

 The regurgitation of food from the stomach back into the esophagus is another complication that may follow gastric sleeve, especially in the hands of a bad surgeon.
-Studies done earlier have revealed that the surgeon is one of the major determinants of the likely occurrence of gastro-oesophageal reflux following gastric sleeve surgery.
-In one of such studies, the rate of gastro-oesophageal reflux was found to be as high as 47% for some surgeons (Sarkhosh, Birch, Sharma, & Karmali, 2013).
+Studies done earlier have revealed that the surgeon is one of the major determinants of the likely occurrence of gastro-esophageal reflux following gastric sleeve surgery.
+In one of such studies, the rate of gastro-esophageal reflux was found to be as high as 47% for some surgeons.